ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.6.0-release-notice.md

 ### New Monitoring Metrics

 New metrics have been added to help analyze upload and download speeds.
-These new metrics are primarily intended to help the Bee development team monitor network performance and plan future optimizations, and not intended for use by general Bee users.
+These new metrics are primarily intended to help the Bee development team monitor network performance and plan future optimizations.

 ### Legacy Feed Resolution